 HypnoBirthing Blog

-As a resident in Spain, whether you're working for a company or self-employed, you have access to the public healthcare system throughout your pregnancy.
-Healthcare in Spain is organized regionally, by autonomous community, which means it can vary somewhat in the different regions of Spain.
-In this article, since I give my HypnoBirthing Courses mainly in Malaga and the Costa del Sol, I´ll focus on how healthcare for pregnant women is structured in Andalusia.
+As a resident in Spain, whether you're working for a company or are self-employed, you have access to the public healthcare system throughout your pregnancy.
+Public healthcare in Spain is organized regionally, by autonomous community, which means it can vary somewhat in the different regions of Spain.
+For this article, I use the information provided by the Andalusian Health Service ¨Servicio Andaluz de Salud (SAS)¨, which offers the medical care for all pregnant women residing in the region, so this includes Malaga and Costa del Sol, where I am based.
+If you've elsewhere in Spain it might differ slightly, but in general it will look more or less the same.

 Read more »